IndieMasco/TechEdSoftwareDeveloper021/week4/render-and-supabase/READme.md

 ## SupaBase

-- Step 1 - Go to [SupaBase](https://supabase.com/) and create an account
+- Step 1 - Go to [SupaBase](https://supabase.com/) and sign up for a new account.
+It might be easiest to log in with your Github account.

 - Step 2 - You will want to create a new project